Accommodation and Compliance Series:

 - Supply bold line paper

-- Allow use of personal computers, including Alpha Smart, Palm, tablet PC, and Blackberry
+- Allow use of personal computers, laptops, and tablets

 - Use Inspiration software, a computerized graphic organizer

-- Use speech recognition software that recognizes the user’s voice and changes it to text on the computer screen
+- Use speech recognition software that recognizes the employee’s voice and changes it to text on the computer screen

-- An employee with a learning disability could have difficulty recognizing or identifying numbers, remembering sequencing of numbers, understanding the mathematical sign or function (whether symbol or word) or performing mathematical calculations accurately and efficiently.
+Mathematics: An employee with a learning disability may have difficulty recognizing or identifying numbers, remembering sequencing of numbers, understanding the mathematical sign or function (whether symbol or word) or performing mathematical calculations accurately and efficiently.

 - Use scratch paper to work out math problems